golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 {% alert level="info" %}

-This example has been designed to work with the following environments:
+This tutorial has been designed to work with the following environments:

 - OS X 10.14+, Ubuntu 20.04 or Windows
 - Node.js 16.0.0 or above